Frolov-Andrey2405/WikiBot/README.md

 ## Technology Used and Setup

-To run the Wikipedia Search Bot, you need to have Python installed on your system.
+To run the WikiBot, you need to have Python installed on your system.
 The bot uses the `aiogram` library for interacting with the Telegram API and the `xml.etree.ElementTree` library for parsing the configuration XML.
 You can install the required libraries using the following command:

 ```bash
 pip install -r requirements.txt